arangodb/docs/3.6/architecture-deployment-modes-cluster-sharding.md

 ---
 layout: default
-description: Run a cluster of ArangoDB instances that constitute a single database.
+description: Run a cluster of ArangoDB instances that constitute a single database system.
 ---
 Sharding
 =======